webtorrent/webtorrent/docs/api.md

   path: String,              // Folder to download files to (default=`/tmp/webtorrent/`)
   private: Boolean,          // If true, client will not share the hash with the DHT nor with PEX (default is the privacy of the parsed torrent)
   store: Function            // Custom chunk store (must follow [abstract-chunk-store](https://www.npmjs.com/package/abstract-chunk-store) API)
+  destroyStoreOnDestroy: Boolean // If truthy, client will delete the torrent's chunk store (e.g. files on disk) when the torrent is destroyed
 }
 ```